silverorange/qa-exercise/README.md

 - In a text file, describe future improvements or additions you would make to the automated testing system for this project.
+- If you have time, implement some or all of these recommendations.

 ## Running the Application